The Invisibilization of Poverty: Child Protection in Bulgaria

 Why are children and parents in Bulgaria being separated?

-The current child protection system in Bulgaria is relatively new.
+The current child protection system in Bulgaria is still in its infancy.
 It started only about 20 years ago with the introduction of a child protection model that borrows elements from various well-established Western-European systems, particularly the British system.
 These Western-European systems are currently rethinking this model based on academic research and issues brought to light by activists as well as parents and children with traumatic experiences with these systems.
 Meanwhile, the Bulgarian child protection system is still grappling with how to address the fundamentally important issues in this field, such as child violence and abuse and professional social work interventions with families and children.

 Moreover, Bulgaria’s child protection system has inherited a lot from its past.
 The legacy is a well-functioning, sprawling all over the country system of large, specialized child care institutions that for over 50 years (prior to the introduction of the Western child protection model) have provided a one-size-fits-all answer to all families’ problems related to child-rearing: placement of the child in an institution.
 The ideology behind this institutional care system was that the child would receive better care and life prospects in a state institution rather than their family.
 Now almost all the childcare institutions of this type in our country are closed, but the belief that in many cases the child actually receives better care from the state than from the parents still exists.
 In the research work of the Know-How Centre, we come across this belief as a persistent attitude in society, sometimes still among professionals, and quite often among parents themselves1.